yearmfew/yearmfew-blocks/README.md

 ## Development

-- Blocks are located in the `blocks/` directory.
+- Blocks are located in the `blocks/` directory, each with their own `src/` folder.
-- Shared components and utilities can be placed in `src/components/`.
+- All blocks are built into the central `build/` directory using WordPress's standard build tools.
 - SCSS files are used for styling and compiled during build.
+- Uses @wordpress/scripts for consistent, standard WordPress block development.

 ## License